seraph-foundation/cherub-dex/README.md

 **Features**

-- Perpetual futures based on high fidelity XV01 (a take on DV01) indexing
+- Perpetual futures based on high frequency XV01 (a take on DV01) indexing
 - Zero impermanent loss based on next generation AMM technology
 - Deep liquidity with up to 100x leverage